Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-studio/designer/backend/_index.md

 weight: 100
 ---

-Designer Back is a ASP.Net Core application that exposes REST-API to be used by Designer Frontend.
+Altinn Studio Designer Back-end is a [ASP.Net Core](https://docs.microsoft.com/en-us/aspnet/core/) application that exposes web-API's to be used by Altinn Studio Designer Frontend.
+It is built and deployed as a Docker container running in Kubernetes

 ### API Controllers
+The API controllers exposes the

 ### Services